supreet11agrawal/Proposal/Proposal.md

 #### Stage 1
 ---
 Implementing basic probabilistic functions such as `mean`, `median` and `mode`.
 Currently, Sympy does not offer support for finding these averages.
-Mean is supported in terms of expectation but a standard function `mean` might be more useful to the end users.
+Mean is supported in terms of expectation but standard functions for median and mode might be useful too.
 I will implement these essential functions before moving further as these are one of the most basic yet critical average values when it comes to Statistics.

-__Mean__

-It can be viewed simply as `E(X)`.
-I have started work on this in PR [#16314](https://github.com/sympy/sympy/pull/16314)

 __Median__